-Step 9: Pour the soap into your mould
+Step 9: Pour the soap into your mold

-Pour your soap batter into your silicone mould(s).
+Pour your soap batter into your silicone mold(s).
 Use your spatula to get as much of your soap out of the pan and into your mold.
 Settle the soap so that it has a flat top.
 You do this by gently shaking the corners of the mold(s).

 Step 10: Curing

-After 24 hours you can pop your soap out of the mould.
-If you’ve used a larger loaf mould you’ll probably need to wait 2-3 days to take the soap out and cut into bars.
-It’s relatively soft to begin with but as it cures, it will harden.
+After 24 hours you can pop your soap out of the mold.
+If you’ve used a larger loaf mold you’ll probably need to wait 2-3 days to take the soap out and cut into bars.
+It’s relatively soft to begin with, but as it cures, it will harden.